 I’m so excited that I finally made successful lemon curd macarons.
 My son and I had such a great time making these!
 He was excellent at piping the filling and making the sandwiches, along with mixing and of course, taste testing.
 I had quite a few failed attempts at making these little treats in the past, so I thought I’d share the recipes that worked for me and what parts were particularly important for success.

 - The recipe that I used is from The Scran Line and this is my go-to from now on.
 I could tell early on that the batter was thicker and we stood a better chance!
 My previous macaron batters were too thin, and just puddled on the baking sheets.
-This recipe is very specific and requires you to weigh your ingredients, but if you follow the instructions carefully you’ll be on your way to macarons!
+This recipe is very specific and requires you to weigh your ingredients – I use this food scale and it has served me well for years!
+It is an inexpensive but critical investment to make for perfect macarons.
+If you follow the instructions and measurements carefully you’ll be on your way to successful macarons!

 - The parchment paper recommended in the recipe is essential, and do not spray it with non-stick spray!
 I tend to spray everything to be sure what I’m making can be easily removed without damage.
 My first batch of maracrons went into the oven on a silicone baking mat on top of my cookie sheet.
 This didn’t work out at all – the macarons spread too much and didn’t puff up as much as I was expecting.
 My husband ran out and bought us parchment paper (specifically, the Wilton brand parchment paper), and the rest of the batter was placed upon that and there was little to no spread!
 The macarons puffed up properly and looked great.
 They were easy to remove from the paper, too.

-- Gel color works much better in the macaron filling than liquid food color drops.
+- Gel color works much better in the macaron filling than liquid food color drops and it doesn’t change the consistency or texture of the batter at all.
 The drops did very little to color the filling, but I happened to have yellow gel color on hand and it worked perfectly.
 The Scran Line also has an amazing marshmallow meringue filling recipe that’s pretty much the best thing I’ve ever tasted.